SetuParmar/SetuParmar/README.md

 - 👋 Hi, I’m @SetuParmar
 - 👀 I’m interested in AI technology
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-(Still unknown)
+- 💞️ I’m looking to collaborate on AI
-- 📫 Reach me on instagram at setuparmar20
+- 📫 Reach me on LinkedIn

 <!---
 SetuParmar/SetuParmar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.